kathleenlara/MachineLearning-Models-Using-Python/README.md

 # Machine Learning Models

-This project is for Apprentice Chef - an innovative startup.
+This data modeling project is for Apprentice Chef - an innovative startup.

 ## Business Problem:
 Understand how much revenue to expect from each customer within their first year of using their services.